model-checking/kani/rfc/src/rfcs/0006-unstable-api.md

 ## Open questions

+- Should we also add a `stable` attribute that documents when an API was stabilized?

 ## Future possibilities

 - Delay the error due to the usage of a unstable API, and only fail at runtime if the API is reachable.
-- Allow users to enable unstable features on a per-harness base.
+- Allow users to enable unstable features on a per-harness basis.